jack-pepper/push_swap/libft/README.md

 - ft_isdigit.c - Checks if a character is a digit (0-9).
 - ft_isalnum.c - Checks if a character is either alphabetic or a digit.
 - ft_isascii.c - Checks if a character is a valid ASCII character.
+- ft_isspace.c - Checks for white-space characters.
 - ft_isprint.c - Checks if a character is printable (including space).
 - ft_ispunct.c - Checks if a character is a punctuation character.
 - ft_isupper.c - Checks if a character is uppercase.
 - ft_islower.c - Checks if a character is lowercase.
 - ft_toupper.c - Converts a lowercase letter to uppercase.
 - ft_tolower.c - Converts an uppercase letter to lowercase.
-- ft_atoi.c - Converts a string to an integer, handling whitespace and signs.

 #### LIBSTRING (From string.h)
 - ft_strlen.c - Returns the length of a string (excluding the null terminator).